 The symptoms of aortic valve regurgitation can take years or even decades to appear.
 When symptoms are present, it may mean the condition is severe.

-To help diagnose aortic valve disease, your NYU Langone doctor takes a medical history and conducts a physical exam.
-Then he or she may request one or more of the following tests, which can typically be performed on the day of your initial visit to the Heart Valve Center.
+To help diagnose aortic valve disease, your doctor talks to you about your medical history and conducts a physical exam.
+Then he or she may request one or more of the following tests, which can typically be performed on the day of your initial doctor’s visit.

 An echocardiogram uses sound waves to create images of the heart’s chambers and valves and the aorta.
 This helps your doctor determine how well the heart valves are working.
 During the test, a technician places a handheld device called a transducer onto your chest, and images are sent to a computer for review by your doctor.
 This painless test can be performed in the doctor’s office or hospital and takes minutes to complete.

 An electrocardiogram, also known as an EKG, enables your doctor to check for problems with the heart’s electrical activity.
 Electrical signals prompt the heart to pump blood to the body through the aortic valve.
 During this test, small metal electrodes are placed on the chest, wrists, and ankles.
 Information about your heart is sent to a machine, which prints out a graph of the heart rate, rhythm, electrical impulses, and the size of the heart.
 The test takes minutes to complete.

 Cardiac catheterization allows your doctor to look for blockages in the arteries and measure the pressures inside your heart.
 Your doctor can use the test results to rule out or diagnose coronary artery disease and detect leaks in the aortic valve.

 During the test, doctors insert a long, thin tube called a catheter into a blood vessel in your arm, groin, or neck, and guide it toward your aorta with X-ray imaging.
 This allows your doctor to measure the blood pressure on both sides of the aortic valve and the blood flowing through the valve.